bartr/fluent-bit-grafana-cloud/README.md

 # create namespace if needed
 kubectl create namespace log-test

-# delete secrets (if exist)
-#    you can safely ignore a not found error
-kubectl delete secret fluent-bit-secrets -n log-test

 # add Log Analytics secret
 ### Note: verify the URL on your Grafana Cloud / Loki config page